 - Keyword Combinations – enter a keyword and play around with the options find other keyword opportunities

 - Keyword Sandbox – where all of your keyword research from above lands – this page has all the keywords in this one location so you can further refine your research

 1.3 Competitor research

 Domain Competitors – Using the Domain Competitors tab, you will be able to find the websites that are your most related competitors in terms of the keywords you aim to rank for.
-I’ve added the monetize.info domain; you can see some of our top competitors and the intersection level we have on keywords.
+I’ve added the monetize.info domain; you can see some of our top competitors and our keywords’ intersection levels.

 Top Pages – Use this feature to find out the top pages of your competitors!
-In this example, I’ve entered the tweakyourbiz.com domain to see the top pages that bring them most of the traffic.
+In this example, I’ve entered the tweakyourbiz.com domain to see the top pages that bring the most traffic.
 You can see an estimate for their organic traffic, keywords ranking for each page, top keyword, and more.